urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

       double to float, long, int, char, short, or byte long to int, char, short, or byte int to char, short, or byte
+    What will happen if the actual value held by the source variable is indeed larget than the size of the target variable?
+      The JVM will simple cut out the extra higher order bits that can fit in the target

+"final" references
+  When you make a reference variable final,
+    it only means that the reference cannot refer to any other object, but the contents of that object can still change Example
+      final Data d = new Data();
+      d = new Data() // Won't compile because 'd' is final

+Wrapper classes
+  Are meant for the types that are used to represent numeric data
+    Byte, Short, Integer, Long, Float and Double Extend from the common base class java.lang.Number Ways to create wrapper classes:
+    - Using constructors (example: Integer i1 = new Integer(10);) (deprecated)
+    - Using valueOf static methods (example: Integer i1 = Integer.valueOf(10);)
+    - Through autoboxing (example: Integer i1 = 100;)
+        If you assign a primitive value to a wrapper variable, the compiler will automatically box the primitive value into a wrapper object Ways to convert wrapper objects to primitives:
+    - Using xxxValue() methods (example: int i2 = i1.intValue();)
+    - Using unboxing (example: int i2 = i1;)
+        If you assign a wrapper variable to a primitive variable, the compiler will automatically extract the primitive value and assign it to the target
+    - Using parseXXX() methods (example: int i2 = Integer.parseInt("1");)

+java.lang.Number abstract class
+  Is the superclass of platform classes representing numeric values that are convertible to the primitive types byte, double, float, int, long, and short
+  It's extended by Byte, Double, Float, Integer, Long and Short Methods
+    int intValue()
+    long longValue()
+    float floatValue()
+    double doubleValue()
+    byte byteValue()
+    short shortValue()

 Integer Pool
   Caches integer values between -128 and 127 (inclusive).